 Projects with his own period Ensemble, the Academia Montis Regalis, embrace performances at the Innsbrucker Festwochen der Alten Musik, Musikfestspiele Potsdam Sanssouci and Wigmore Hall in London.
 Since 2009 De Marchi has held the position of Artistic Director at the Innsbruck Festival and will continue so until 2021.

 Also very much at home in Classical repertoire, he has conducted Gluck’s Iphigenie en Tauride in Hamburg and Iphigenie en Aulide in Vienna.
 Encounters with Haydn include L’Isola disabitata at the Staatsoper Berlin and Innsbruck.
-Mozart forms an extensive part of his activities: De Marchi has led performances of La Clemenza di Tito (Innsbruck and the National Theatre in Prague), Don Giovanni (Hamburg), Così fan tutte (Brussels) and Le Nozze di Figaro (Berlin State Opera) as well as Die Entführung aus dem Serail (Dresden).
+Mozart forms an extensive part of his activities: De Marchi has led performances of La Clemenza di Tito (Innsbruck and the National Theatre in Prague), Don Giovanni (Hamburg, Berlin), Così fan tutte (Brussels) and Le Nozze di Figaro (Berlin State Opera) as well as Die Entführung aus dem Serail (Dresden).

 Other operatic engagements embrace Dido and Aeneas (Florence), L’Incoronazione di Poppea (Oslo), Anna Bolena (Cologne), Don Pasquale and La Vestale (Brussels), Guillaume Tell (Hannover).